-How Workers works · Cloudflare Workers docs

 How Workers works

-Though Cloudflare Workers behave similar to JavaScript in the browser or in Node.js, there are a few subtle differences in how you have to think about your code.
-Under the hood, the Workers runtime uses the V8 engine - the same engine used by Chromium and Node.js.
+Though Cloudflare Workers behave similar to JavaScript in the browser or in Node.js, there are a few differences in how you have to think about your code.
+Under the hood, the Workers runtime uses the V8 engine — the same engine used by Chromium and Node.js.
 The Workers runtime also implements many of the standard APIs available in most modern browsers.

 The differences between JavaScript written for the browser or Node.js happen at runtime.
-Rather than running on an individual's machine (e.g. a browser application or on a centralized server), Workers functions run on Cloudflare's Edge Network - a growing global network of thousands of machines distributed across hundreds of locations.
+Rather than running on an individual’s machine (for example, a browser application or on a centralized server), Workers functions run on Cloudflare’s Edge Network - a growing global network of thousands of machines distributed across hundreds of locations.

-Each of these machines hosts an instance of the Workers runtime, and each of those runtimes is capable of running thousands of user-defined apps.
-This guide will unpack some of those differences, and help you dig deeper into these differences.
+Each of these machines hosts an instance of the Workers runtime, and each of those runtimes is capable of running thousands of user-defined applications.
+This guide will review some of those differences.

-We'll start with the three largest differences: Isolates, Compute per Request, and Distributed Execution.
+The three largest differences are: Isolates, Compute per Request, and Distributed Execution.

 Isolates

-V8 orchestrates isolates: lightweight contexts that group variables with the code allowed to mutate them.
-You could even consider an isolate a "sandbox" for your function to run in.
+V8 orchestrates isolates: lightweight contexts that provide your code with variables it can access and a safe environment to be executed within.
+You could even consider an isolate a sandbox for your function to run in.

 A single runtime can run hundreds or thousands of isolates, seamlessly switching between them.
 Each isolate’s memory is completely isolated, so each piece of code is protected from other untrusted or user-written code on the runtime.
 Isolates are also designed to start very quickly.
 Instead of creating a virtual machine for each function, an isolate is created within an existing environment.
 This model eliminates the cold starts of the virtual machine model.